nametaggle/nametaggle.github.io/getstarted.md

 <br>
 <h1 class="perm-marker">Second...</h1>
 <a href="/procedures/010-NewUserSignup/">Signup</a> and <a href="/procedures/020-ProfileSetup" >Setup</a> your account.
 It usually takes 3-5 minutes.
-If you already have your Organization's <em>join code</em>, you probably have everything you need.
+If you already have your organization's <em>join code</em>, you probably have everything you need.
 The setup process is intuitive for many people, but if you need help, there are <a href="/procedures/010-NewUserSignup/">step-by-step sign-up instructions</a> to guide you through the process.
 Very soon you'll be able to watch a tutorial video.

 <br>
 <h1 class="perm-marker">And then...</h1>